aashish24/AccuWeatherProject/Readme.txt

 The applications single view displays the current weather conditions, a 24 hour forecast, and a chart using the 24 hour forecast values for the requested location.

-1. When the site starts the clients public ip address is detected using the site http://checkip.dyndns.org.
+1. When the site first starts the clients public ip address is detected using the site http://checkip.dyndns.org.
 If this fails, a default public ip address is used from the State College area.

 2. The application then uses the public ip address to get a geographic location of City and State using http://freegeoip.net.
+When the client searches using the search input, the application uses only the AccuWeather api to get the location key.

 3. The application uses the AccuWeather api(s) to
 	a.
 Retrieve a location Key from the State and City returned from freegeoip.net.
 	b.
 Retrieve current conditions.